+There are no photos with those IDs or post 16086 does not have any attached images!
 The Flood Fair was wonderful!
 Considering the challenging weather and date, there was a rousing turnout of local community members, allies and leaders.
 The student participation added an important dimension to the overall effort to inform, engage and enlist the community in our response to Sea Level Rise!
 Students interviewed visitors and asked them:

+There are no photos with those IDs or post 16086 does not have any attached images!
 Thanks Mr. Pepe Gonzalez for your enthusiastic support of the students!
 Thanks again Marcel, Sarah and Rich, for creating such compelling “hands-on” activities: the ice melt, the “flow” of water, the Flo Mo and all the displays, food and energy!